stefanbylund/zxnext_sprite/README.md

 ## Hardware Sprites

-The Sinclair ZX Spectrum Next provides 64 hardware sprites numbered from 0 to 63.
+The Spectrum Next provides 64 hardware sprites numbered from 0 to 63.
 Each sprite is 16 * 16 pixels where each pixel is an 8-bit index between 0 and 255 into a 256-colour sprite palette.
 The sprite pixels are laid out linearly from left to right and top to bottom.